 Delegate means a person who has been authorised to perform a specific means the Australian Government department responsible for issuance of student visa and provision of student visa services

 Department of Home Affairs (DHA)

 (www.homeaffairs.gov.au).

-Fair Work means the Australian Government department responsible for Ombudsman providing information and advice about working conditions, providing information and advice about working obligations and rights in Australia.
+Fair Work Ombudsman means the Australian Government department responsible for providing information and advice about working conditions, obligations and rights in Australia.